 - Start in advance!
 I only decided 2 days before that I was going to go on the trip, so I started planning and packing right away.
 Don’t wait until the last minute…even if you feel like there’s not much to do and it could easily be done the night before or day-of.
 Trust me, it’s never as easy as you think it is.

 - Make lots of lists!
 Grocery lists.
 Packing lists.
 “What to clean around the house before you go”, lists.
 Write things down because I promise…you will forget things otherwise.
-Remember THIS fun site with a bazillion helpful lists?
-Use it!
+(Click HERE for free printables)

 - Always try to keep things contained!
 Loose items in the car can be a distraction and make it hard to find what you need, when you need it.
 I used a large flexible beverage bucket from Target to hold my food, snacks, and a few things that I wanted close at-hand.